The Minor in Cognitive Science requires 6 credits, distributed as follows:

 Concentration: 2 credits

 COGS minors are required to take two courses from a single concentration within the Program: Cognitive Neuroscience, Computation and Cognition, or Language and Mind.
 Please refer to the courses on the Majors page to see their suitability and availability.
+For the minor, we do not accept STAT or MATH classes to fulfill concentration credits (but we do accept CIS).

 No more than 3 of the 6 credits required for the COGS minor may be counted to fulfill the requirements of another major or minor.
 The minimum grade for any course counted toward the COGS program is C-.